Last revised: January 28, 2023

 The train's exterior was clad in a striking two-tone green livery (listed as a Cypress Green below the windows and a Cedar Green above) offset with an aluminum trim that really stood out against the dark paint.

-After this was completed the train officially debuted on May 17, 1936 departing Chicago's beautiful Central Station at 5 P.M. and arrived at St. Louis Union Station nearly five hours later at 9:55 P.M.
-Total distance between the two cities was around 294 miles.
+During that time more than 414,000 visitors toured the train.
+Following the tour the train officially debuted on May 17, 1936 departing Chicago's beautiful Central Station at 5 pm and arrived at St. Louis Union Station at 9:55 pm.
+Total distance between the two cities was 294 miles and required a total of 4 hours, 55 minutes.

 The Illinois Central was also quick to tout this fast schedule with its most famous advertisement stating, "Enjoy the fastest service ever offered and the supreme luxury of America's smoothest riding train.